-- (a) Policy on Deferral of Examinations When Close in Time.
+(a) Policy on Deferral of Examinations When Close in Time.
 The Registrar generally schedules exams in three slots during each exam day with exams beginning at 9:00 a.m., 1:00 p.m., and 6:00 p.m.
 Exams beginning at 9:00 a.m. are in the morning slot; exams beginning at 1:00 p.m. are in the afternoon slot; and exams beginning at 6:00 p.m. are in the evening slot.
-A student may request that a final exam be moved if: - i.
+A student may request that a final exam be moved if:

+- i.
 The student has two final exams at the same time on the same day, - ii.
 The student has two final exams in consecutive exam slots, or - iii.
 The student has two final exams on the same date.

 Exams will not be moved simply because the student has two final exams within a 24-hour period, because the student has final exams on consecutive days, or because the student has a long commute to campus.
+Additionally, take-home examinations do not count as finals for deferral purposes unless only twenty-four hours was given to complete the take-home exam.

-- (b) Policy on Deferral of Examinations for Good Cause.
+(b) Policy on Deferral of Examinations for Good Cause.
 Examinations will be deferred only for good cause.
 The decision of the Office of Student Affairs is final.
-Examples of good cause include: - i.
+Examples of good cause include:

+- i.
 Serious personal illness or injury; - ii.
 Serious injury, illness, or death in the immediate family; or - iii.
-Other events beyond the student's control which prevent the student from taking the final examination when scheduled. - (c) Procedure for Requesting Deferred Examination.
+Other events beyond the student's control which prevent the student from taking the final examination when scheduled.

+(c) Procedure for Requesting Deferred Examination.
 If a student desires to request deferral of an examination, the student should file a Dean's Action Request Form with the Registrar's Office requesting deferral of an examination in a timely fashion, but in no event later than the deadline posted each semester by the Registrar's Office for which the student seeks deferral.
 Every student requesting deferral of an examination must provide evidence of the event or situation which the student believes is justification for the request for deferral.
 Such evidence must be presented in a form which the Office of Student Affairs deems appropriate under the circumstances.
 Students shall not communicate their interest in or intention to defer an examination to any faculty member.
 The decision on which exam, if any, which will be deferred is within the sole discretion of the Office of Student Affairs.